 The entire snowpack is gliding on the ground, typically on smooth ground such as grassy slopes or smooth rock zones.
-High activity of glide‐snow avalanches are typically related to a thick snowpack with no or only few layers.
-Glide snow avalanches can occur both with a cold dry snowpack and with a warm wet snowpack.
-The release of a glide‐snow avalanche is difficult to predict, although glide cracks open usually before a release.
+High activity of glide-snow avalanches are typically related to a thick snowpack with no or only few weak layers.
+Glide-snow avalanches can occur both with a cold dry snowpack and with a warm moist or wet snowpack.
+The release of a glide-snow avalanche is difficult to predict, although in many cases glide cracks open prior to release.

 - Glide-snow avalanches; cold dry or 0 °C-isothermal wet snowpack

-- Any avalanche release is usually natural.
-Human and artificial triggering is unlikely.
+- Almost exclusively natural avalanches.
+Human and artificial triggering is very unlikely.

-Predominant on smooth ground and on every aspect, but more often on south‐facing slopes.
+Primarily on smooth ground and on slopes of any aspect, but more often on south-facing slopes.

 Position of the weak layer in the snowpack

 Interface between the ground and overlaying snowpack.

-Glide‐snow avalanches are caused by a loss of friction in a moist to wet layer at the snow-ground interface due to the presence of liquid water.
+Glide-snow avalanches are caused by a loss of friction in a moist to wet layer at the snow-ground interface due to the presence of liquid water.

-Days to months; possibly entire winter‐season.
+Days to months; occasionally during entire winter-season.
 The release can occur at any time during the day.
-In the spring, gliding avalanches occur mostly in the later part of the day.
+In spring, glide-snow avalanches occur mostly during the second part of the day.

 How to manage?

 Identification of the problem in the field

-The glide snow problem can often be recognized by the presence of glide cracks the problem can often be localized, however, the presence of glide cracks does not indicate imminent avalanche release, as this is nearly impossible to predict.
-Avalanche release without pre‐existing glide cracks is also common.
+The glide snow problem can often be recognized by the presence of glide cracks the problem can often be localized; however, the presence of glide cracks does not indicate imminent avalanche release, which is nearly impossible to predict.
+Avalanche release without pre-existing glide cracks is also common.